-Surveillance cameras are placed throughout the Housing complex.
+Surveillance cameras are placed throughout the Campus Living complex.
 Tampering with any surveillance camera equipment will be viewed as a threat to community safety and may subject the individual to removal from residence and possible legal action.
-Recorded activity is for use by Housing, University, and law enforcement officials and may be used as evidence in the campus judicial system or in legal proceedings.
+Recorded activity is for use by Campus Living, University, and law enforcement officials and may be used as evidence in the campus judicial system or in legal proceedings.

-Housing residents will use their Camps Identification Card to gain entrance into the residence halls, gated parking lots, for eating at food services locations on campus, and to access the DSC Fitness Center.
-Lost Campus cards should be reported promptly to the information desk in the Donaghey Student Center, where a new card will be issued for a cost of $15.
+Campus Living residents will use their Campus Identification Card to gain entrance into the residence halls, gated parking lots, for eating at food services locations on campus, and to access the DSC Fitness Center.
+Lost Campus cards should be reported promptly to the Campus Card Office in the Donaghey Student Center, where a new card will be issued for a cost of $15.
 To maintain safety and security of the buildings, all residents are asked to not permit tailgating, or allowing persons not in possession of a valid access card to follow them into a building.
 Failure to use your campus card or allowing someone else to use your card for entry is considered illegal entry.

 A change machine is located in the vending room on the first floor of East Hall.
 The machine offers quarters for small bills, such as ones and fives.

-Every student room is equipped with a data port allowing direct access to the University Network.
-The UALR Computer Systems Acceptable Use Policy (AUP) can be found in the UALR Student Handbook and on the UALR website.
+Not all student rooms are equipped with a data port allowing direct access to the University Network, if a student would like access, they need to contact the Campus Living Office.
+The UA Little Rock Computer Systems Acceptable Use Policy (AUP) can be found in the UA Little Rock Student Handbook and on the UA Little Rock website.
 Violations of the AUP can result in restriction or denial of network privileges and referral to the University judicial process.
 Personal computers brought into the residence hall must be free of viruses and have current antivirus software installed.
-Questions about network access should be directed to the Housing IT Manager at 320-9990 or visit the office on the 1st floor of the University Commons building.
+Questions about network access should be directed to the IT Services.

 Emergency Alert System